gsi-upm/llms4mortality/README.md

 ## Preparing Ollama

-The application is supported by a dockerized image of Ollama with some custom model definitions from the modelfiles provided in this repo.
+The application is supported by a dockerized image of Ollama.
 To set the Ollama environment up follow:

 1. Install docker-compose cli in your host.
 Check https://docs.docker.com/compose/install/ for further information on how to install Docker in your specific system.
 The environment used for the development of this application relied on version **2.36.0**